NickWhiu/orchard-printer-setup/README.md

     - Open the `Presets` dropdown and click `Save Current Settings as Preset`
     - Enter `Orchard - colour` and click `OK`

+If everything went well, you can print stuff (using the system print dialog) by selecting either b&w or colour preset and click Print.

 ## For other operating systems